 National Model United Nations (NMUN) is the world’s largest and most renowned simulation of the United Nations (UN).
 For the first time, NMUN was held 1946 as the successor of the Model League of Nations and took place ever since annually in New York City.
 In 2020, the conference was cancelled due to the global pandemic, and in 2021, the first-ever virtual conference was held.
 This year we hope to be able to participate in person once again!

 Since 2004, the student support organisation of the Foundation of German Business (sdw) has been sending its own NMUN delegation every year: In this way, tomorrow’s decision-makers should share their ideas and visions with today’s decision-makers.
-From 28 – 31 March 21 delegates of the sdw represented the Republic of India in 13 different committees.
+From 3rd – 7th April 2022 delegates of the sdw represented the Republic of Korea in 18 different committees.

 What is NMUN?

 NMUN stands for National Model United Nations and is the world-wide greatest and most renowned simulation of the United Nations.
 Following the Model League of Nation, which was founded in 1923, the conference was held the first time in 1946.
 Annually, the conference takes place at the UN headquaters in New York during the Holy Week.
 For five conference days, over 5.000 students from all over the world participate as members of a delegation.
 Thereby, each delegation represents a UN member state.
 The objective of the project is to make the work of the UN more transparent.
 Further, students learn to understand important economic, political and diplomatic aspects from the viewpoint of a UN member state.